CLAT English Sample Question Papers with Answers:

 (d) projected toward the earth

-Direction for questions 9 to 10: Choose the word which is most opposite in meaning to the word printed in bold as used in the passage.
+Direction for next 2 questions: Choose the word which is most opposite in meaning to the word printed in bold as used in the passage.

-Direction for questions 16 to 20: In the following questions, groups of four words are given.
+Direction for next 5 questions: In the following questions, groups of four words are given.
 In each group, one word is correctly spelt.
 Find the correctly spelt word.

 Question: (a) Abandon (b) Accommodation (c) Adranalin (d) Advent

 Question: (a) Embad (b) Elapse (c) Exhilarate (d) Exhort

 Question: (a) Cathedral (b) Catastrephe (c) Colloquial (d) Coax

 Question: (a) Perplex (b) Peninsula (c) Perpetuate (d) Pedastrain

 Question: (a) Trample (b) Tuberculosis (c) Trenquilizer (d) Transcend

 Direction for next 5 questions: In each of the following sentences there are two blank spaces.
 Below each sentence there are five parts of words denoted by numbers (a), (b), (c), (d) and (e).Find out which pair of words can be filled up in the blanks in the sentence in the same sequence to make the sentence meaningfully complete.